Krompachy: Geography

-Krompachy is situated in the central Spiš area in the valley of the Hornád River, 360 to 450 m above sea level.
+It is situated in the central Spiš area in the valley of the Hornád River.
 The town lies on the meeting point of three mountain ranges; the Levoča Hills (Levočské vrchy) and Branisko Massif (the highest point is Slubica 1,129 m above sea level) are to the north and the Volovec Mountains (Volovské vrchy) (part of the Slovenské rudohorie Mountains) are to the south.
 The town is surrounded on every side by mountain massifs, with summits 900 to 1,100 m above sea level.

 The annual rainfall in the Hornád Basin (Hornádska Kotlina) is between 590 to 800 mm.
 The rainiest month is July and the driest is February.
 Snow covers the area 75–90 days a year.
 The average annual temperature is 6.8 °C, the lowest in January at -6.2 °C, the highest in July at 17.0 °C.

 The large conifer and mixed forests are home to red deer, boars, wolves, lynxes, and badgers.
 The forests are rich in mushrooms and wild forest fruits.
 The Hornád River is the home of trout, salmon, grayling and eel.

-Demographics

-According to the 2001 census, Krompachy has a population of 8,812 people.
-7,679 are of Slovak nationality, 736 are of Romani nationality and 49 of its inhabitants are of Czech nationality.

-In terms of religion, 91% of the population are Roman Catholics, 4% Orthodox, 3% Greek Catholics and 2% are Lutherans.
+Population